mizool/playbook/docs/code-conventions/sql.md

 ## Data types

-Textual data: `text` vs. `varchar`
+### Textual data: `text` vs. `varchar`
-: In PostgreSQL and other RDBMS that support it, use the `text` datatype for any textual column, irrespective of the length of expected values.
+- In PostgreSQL and other RDBMS that support it, use the `text` datatype for any textual column, irrespective of the length of expected values.
   Unlike `varchar(x)`, the `text` datatype does not need (or support) a predefined length, which makes code more maintainable.

     !!! note "Implementing length restrictions"
         If you _do_ need to enforce a length restriction on the database level, use a check constraint instead.
         This way, changing the length restriction later on will not cause the RDBMS to physically rewrite the entire table.

-Using `decimal` and `numeric`
+### Using `decimal` and `numeric`

-: In PostgreSQL, `decimal` and `numeric` can be used without specifying a precision or scale[^1].
+- In PostgreSQL, our default choice for storing numbers of any kind is to use `numeric` without specifying a precision or scale.
-  This style is preferred as it makes code more maintainable.
+  Such columns can store several thousands of digits both before and after the decimal point.[^1] Not having to define precision or scale in advance makes our SQL code more maintainable.

     !!! warning "Non-standard behavior"
         ANSI SQL specifies that leaving out the precision or scale is equivalent to `(0)`, i.e. integer values.
         Still, the PostgreSQL behavior is so useful that we accept this tradeoff in portability.

+- Only when there is a good reason to have the database coerce or round input values to a certain precision or scale, use `decimal(p,s)` with appropriate values.
+  One such reason, obviously, is that the respective project does not use PostgreSQL.

+- Although `numeric` and `decimal` are synonyms, we use each exclusively for the purpose given above in order to make our intentions more obvious.
+  Therefore, never use `numeric(p,s)` (with scale and precision) or `decimal` (without scale and precision).

 [^1]: See the paragraph on "unconstrained numeric" columns in the [numeric datatypes](https://www.postgresql.org/docs/current/datatype-numeric.html#DATATYPE-NUMERIC-DECIMAL) chapter of the PostgreSQL docs.